Junnardeo

 Junnardeo, formerly known as Jamai, is a city and a municipality in Chhindwara district in the Indian state of Madhya Pradesh, India.
 Junnardeo is the head office of the Kanhan area of WCL.
 It has Asia's largest Coal Wash Plant.

+Junnardeo District

+Junnardev can be separated from Chhindwara and created a new district in Madhya Pradesh.
+The Revenue Department has sought a report from Chhindwara Collector on making Junnardev a district.

+The tehsils in this district include Parsia, Tamia, Damua, and Junnardev.